kuznetckiy/Geoscan_Lite_eng/charger.rst

 * Don't operate the charger in direct sunlight.
 * Don't leave the charger without supervision.

-The charger is set up from the factory.
+The charger has set up from the factory.
 If the settings are off, follow the instructions to restore them.

-Preset battery charger
+Preset of the battery charger
 ----------------------------------------------------

 Setting the charger by selecting the appropriate menu item using the touch screen.
 When you turn on the charger, you will see main menu.